 Additionally, it should be better defined when zero-time biopsies should be taken: before or after reperfusion.
 Biopsy time is relevant in detecting the complement activation that is predictive of early antibody mediated rejection[18].

-An important point, not well considered by the MAPI score is how the lesions should be scored and whether the Banff criterion is appropriate[19].
+An important point, not well considered by the MAPI score, is how the lesions should be scored and whether the Banff criterion is appropriate[19].
 This point is relevant for comparing zero-time biopsies with subsequent post-transplant biopsies.
 Nickeleit[16]’s conclusions were that much remains to be determined about zero-time biopsies and that consensus guidelines remain to be defined.

 Recommendations on these points have been given by two German workshops and described by Pisarski et al[20] in 2016.
 The German recommendations advocate a detailed assessment of the findings and do not agree with the recommendations of the Interpretation Biopsy Banff Working Group[21], whose approach is adopted for a general pathologist, without specific training in the field.

 The issue of an expert pathologist was addressed in 2012 in a study of the pre-implantation biopsies in the Organ Procurement Organization (OPOS) that found a lack of concordance among OPOS pathologists[22].
-The lack of a correlation between the findings of on-call pathologists and the lack of association between their findings and the transplant outcomes is highlighted by two papers[23,24] that advocate for specific training in renal pathology to optimize the histological evaluation of donor kidneys.
+The lack of a correlation between the findings of on-call pathologists and the lack of association between their findings and the transplant outcomes are highlighted by two papers[23,24] that advocate for specific training in renal pathology to optimize the histological evaluation of donor kidneys.
 It could also be argued that a renal pathologist “per se” could not be expert enough in evaluating such biopsies.
-Probably a specific training should be the best solution.
+Perhaps a specific training would be the best solution.

 By 2011, Mueller et al[25], reviewing several studies on histopathology-based variables at zero-time biopsies, highlighted the limitations due to sampling errors, confounding clinical variables, and inter-observer variability[26,27] and advocated for a validated approach for the analysis of pathology findings.
-In particular, they advocate for the use of omic technologies such as proteomics, transcriptomics and metabolomics that could have the potential to improve the significance of the histological findings.
+In particular, they advocated for the use of omic technologies, such as proteomics, transcriptomics, and metabolomics, which could have the potential to improve the significance of the histological findings.
 Table 5 highlights the principal studies that were conducted until 2011[28,39].

-A study from Krol et al[40], documented that the apoptosis of tubular epithelial cells in pre-implantation biopsies is related to DGF.
-Their findings were confirmed by another study [41] that found a relationship between high BAX/BCL2 expression in pre-implantation biopsies and DGF, confirming that apoptosis-related gene expression levels are predictors of DGF.
+A study from Krol et al[40] documented that the apoptosis of tubular epithelial cells in pre-implantation biopsies is related to DGF.
+These findings were confirmed by another study [41] that found a relationship between high BAX/BCL2 expression in pre-implantation biopsies and DGF, confirming that apoptosis-related gene expression levels are predictors of DGF.

-A recent study[42] confirmed that zero-time biopsies in ECDs showed a significant increase in the transcripts of MCP-1, RANTES, TGF beta and IL 10, documenting a higher gene expression of inflammatory cytokines in ECDs that could predict the post-transplant outcome.
+A recent study[42] confirmed that zero-time biopsies in ECDs showed a significant increase in the transcripts of MCP-1, RANTES, TGF beta, and IL 10, documenting a higher gene expression of inflammatory cytokines in ECDs that could predict the post-transplant outcome.

 In recent years, several studies, often retrospective, and several reviews and meta-analyses did not confirm the utility of zero-time biopsy in allocating or discarding ECD kidneys.
-Wang et al[43] reviewed 47 studies published between 1994 and 2014, where each study included pre-transplant biopsies format least 50 donors and compared the histological findings with post-transplant outcomes.
+Wang et al[43] reviewed 47 studies published between 1994 and 2014, where each study included pre-transplant biopsies from at least 50 donors and compared the histological findings with post-transplant outcomes.
 Overall, 15 scoring systems were proposed by the studies, but none were able to correlate with post-transplant outcomes.